Vegan Dark Chocolate Peanut Butter Monkey Bread made with gluten-free and grain-free ingredients for an easy homemade chocolatey monkey bread recipe!

 I didn’t even know where to begin when baking this for the first time.
 I knew it had to be a fluffy cake, something that you can pull apart and had a glaze of sorts on top of it before baking in the oven.
-I wanted to use all plant-based and grain-free ingredients, no refined sugar but I also wanted the monkey bread to taste amazing.

 I use a mix of dates, almond flour, tapioca flour and non-dairy milk along with a few other goods for the monkey bread part.
 The non-dairy milk here is so key.
 I use Elmhurst Unsweetened Almond Milk®, which is made with just two ingredients: filtered water and almonds.
 No gums, added sugar or sweeteners.
 Plus it adds the perfect amount of creaminess and flavor to the dough.
 You guys read all about the new kid on the blog over in the Paleo Chocolate Chip Tahini Banana Bread, but Elmhurst has been stealing the show over here in the kitchen lately.
 Between Jord using it in his coffee daily to me dipping cookies in it and baking and cooking with their plant-based milks, it’s getting a ton of action.
 And Elmhurst just launched two more unsweetened varieties: cashew AND walnut!
 I am so excited to try.

 I love when we find a product we both enjoy and can be used for so many different purposes.
 Elmhurst’s plant-based milks are a staple for any baking or cooking needs.
 It comes in a classic-looking slim milk carton and fits nicely on in the fridge.
 Plus their plant-based milks are shelf stable so you can stock up and keep them in the pantry until you open them.
 No worries on keeping them all in the fridge!
-Head on over to their store locator to see where you can purchase or order online!

 Okay okay, so back to this Vegan Dark Chocolate Peanut Butter Monkey Bread.
 Make it for breakfast, brunch, snack, dessert, anything your heart desires.
 I cannot wait to hear what you think!
 Don’t forget to tag me (and Elmhurst) if you make this recipe!